Lualaba River

-The Lualaba River (Rivière Lualaba, Nzâdi Luâlâmba, Mto Lualamba) flows entirely within the eastern part of Democratic Republic of the Congo.
-It provides the greatest streamflow to the Congo River, while the source of the Congo is recognized as the Chambeshi.
+The Lualaba River (Rivière Lualaba, Nzâdi Luâlâmba, Mto Lualamba) is a river within the Congo River watershed that flows entirely within the eastern part of Democratic Republic of the Congo.
+Although the Chambeshi River is recognized as the source of the Congo, the Lualaba provides the greatest streamflow to the Congo.
 The Lualaba is 1800 km long.
 Its headwaters are in the country's far southeastern corner near Musofi and Lubumbashi in Katanga Province, next to the Zambian Copperbelt.

 Course

 The source of the Lualaba River is on the Katanga plateau, at an elevation of 1400 m above sea level.
 The river flows northward to end near Kisangani, where the name Congo River officially begins.
 From the Katanga plateau it drops, with waterfalls and rapids marking the descent, to the Manika plateau.
 As it descends through the upper Upemba Depression (Kamalondo Trough), 457 m in 72 km.
 Near Nzilo Falls it is dammed for hydroelectric power at the Nzilo Dam.

 At Bukama in Haut-Lomami District the river becomes navigable for about 640 km through a series of marshy lakes in the lower Upemba Depression, including Lake Upemba and Lake Kisale.
 Ankoro lies on the west bank of the Lualaba River, opposite its confluence with the Luvua River from the east.
 Some geographers call the combined river below this point the "Upper Congo".

 Below Kongolo, the river becomes unnavigable as it enters the narrow gorge of Portes d'Enfer (Gates of Hell).
 Between Kasongo and Kibombo, the river is navigable for about 100 km, before rapids make it unnavigable again between Kibombo and Kindu (Port-Empain).
 From Kindu up to the Boyoma Falls at Ubundu, the stream is navigable again for more than 300 kilometres.
 The Boyoma Falls or Stanley Falls are made up of seven cataracts, over a stretch of 100 km of the river, between Ubundu and Kisangani.
 The river's end is marked after the seventh cataract, near Kisangani, where it becomes the Congo River.

 The Lualaba River serves as the northern and western boundary of Upemba National Park, protecting habitats on the Kibara Plateau in Katanga Province of the southeastern Democratic Republic of the Congo.